 • If the spare is not specified, ACR attempts to assign a spare based on the availability of a drive and the selected RAID level.

-If sufficient drives exist to achieve the selected RAID level in the drive array (see Table 2-11 for the minimum number of drives required for each RAID level), the drive arrays are assigned a spare.
+If sufficient drives exist to achieve the selected RAID level in the drive array (refer to rule 1 for the minimum number of drives required for each RAID level), the drive arrays are assigned a spare.